 75) A Quiet Place

-Take a simple concept (don't make a sound, or aliens will get you), a stellar cast (Emily Blunt, Millicent Simmonds, Noah Jupe) and a director with a laser-sharp vision (John Krasinski) and what do you get?
-As it turns out, one of the most innovative, refreshing, unbearably tense horror movies of the 21st century.
-From the second it starts, the imposed silence of A Quiet Place makes it a revelatory cinematic experience – as the Abbott family pad gently around their home, the store, the woods, you feel in your bones that one wrong step equals disaster.
-The (loudly) ticking time bomb of imminent childbirth sets the scene for a stellar scary finale, but it's the deeply endearing family dynamic that sets this apart.
+Take a simple concept (don't make a sound, or aliens will get you), a stellar cast (Emily Blunt, Millicent Simmonds, Noah Jupe) and a director with a laser-focused vision (John Krasinski) and what do you get?
+As it turns out, one of the most innovative, refreshing, and unbearably tense horror movies of the 21st century.
+From the second it starts, the imposed silence of A Quiet Place makes it a revelatory cinematic experience.
+As the Abbott family pad gently around their home, the store, the woods, you feel in your bones that one wrong step equals disaster.
+The (loudly) ticking time bomb of imminent childbirth sets the scene for a stellar scary finale, but it's the deeply endearing family dynamic at play and Bryan Woods and Scott Beck's subtle screenplay that really sets this apart.

 74) Trainspotting